dan-nl/internet-archive-metadata-api/readme.md

 determines which internet archive resource will be affected by the write.

 ##### patch ( required )
-the updates you want to apply to the internet archive item indicated by the `identifier`. they should be a string containing an array of valid [json patches](https://tools.ietf.org/html/draft-ietf-appsawg-json-patch-02). for example:
+the updates you want to apply to the internet archive item indicated by the `identifier`. they should be a string containing an array of valid [json patches 02](https://tools.ietf.org/html/draft-ietf-appsawg-json-patch-02). for example:

 ```javascript
 patch: '[ { "add": "/description", "value": "Testing the limits ..." }, { "add": "/publisher", "value": "Philadelphia P. Blakiston" } ]'